epautsch/adv2it/README.md

 python test.py --img_path images/fold_0.npz --src_model deit_base_patch16_224 --tar_model lrp_b --attack_type pgd --eps 8 --index “all” --batch_size 1
 ```

 The script uses **DeiT-B** model as a source model and **ViT-B** as a target model.
-The algorithms attack [Vision Interpreter](https://github.com/hila-chefer/Transformer-Explainability) model.
+The algorithms attacks [Vision Interpreter](https://github.com/hila-chefer/Transformer-Explainability) model.
 The models will be downloaded automatically once the script is run.

 ## Input